makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Malina, who was so comforting a presence, who had so sure a touch, who seemed to know just what Sélène needed.

-Malina, who learned quickly how to draw a moan from Selene, who knew to shift her focus before a touch got to be too much, who responded to Selene as readily as Selene responded to her.
+Malina, who learned quickly how to draw a moan from Sélène, who knew to shift her focus before a touch got to be too much, who responded to Sélène as readily as Sélène responded to her.

-Malina, who seemed to know just how intensely that desire moved within Selene, who knew how to track its rise, its plateau, its crest, and who held Selene tightly to her as the vixen cried out and shook in that sudden rush of pleasure.
+Malina, who seemed to know just how intensely that desire moved within Sélène, who knew how to track it - itss rise, its plateau, its crest - and who held Sélène tightly to her as the vixen cried out and shook as the desire crashed down into a sudden rush of pleasure.

-And as that wave of warmth ecstasy passed, Malina kept Selene held comfortable and safe.
+And as that wave of warmth ecstasy passed, Malina kept Sélène held comfortable and safe.

-Selene brought her arms down to simply hold onto Malina's arm.
+Sélène brought her arms down to simply hold onto Malina's arm.
 The warmth within her faded and was replaced by that soft, cottony feeling magnified ten times over.
 She could feel a touch of anxiety, a touch of shame peeking in, but it was muffled, distant, barely visible behind the comfort and calm.

 "Was that alright, love?"
 Malina's voice was soft, low.
-She sounded as though she were in the same cozy dream as Selene.
+She sounded as though she were in the same cozy dream as Sélène.

-Selene purred.
+Sélène purred.
 "Wonderful."

-The two sat in silence, Malina hugging around Selene's middle and Selene hugging Malina's arms to her front.
+The two sat in silence, Malina hugging around Sélène's middle and Sélène hugging Malina's arms to her front.

 -----

-Selene must have dozed off, or at least gotten close to it, as she jolted suddenly awake at the feeling of her phone buzzing against her thigh.
+Sélène must have dozed off, or at least gotten close to it, as she jolted suddenly awake at the feeling of her phone buzzing against her thigh.

-"Your vibrating," Malina mumbled, sounding about as asleep as Selene had been.
+"Your vibrating," Malina mumbled, sounding about as asleep as Sélène had been.

 Squirming, the vixen struggled to free the phone from her pocket.
 She blinked and squinted as the screen swam into focus.
 "Nine thirty, yikes," she mumbled, and pawed at the message notification from Aiden.

 _Aiden> Having a good time, sweetheart?_

-Selene furrowed her brow.
+Sélène furrowed her brow.
 What could she say?

-*Selene> Wonderful!*
+*Sélène> Wonderful!*

 _Aiden> Glad to hear!
 Would you like me to pick you up tonight, or will Malina drive?_